 The Company is in the exploration stage and there can be no assurance that commercially viable ore deposits may exist on any of its properties until the Company completes further exploration work and comprehensive economic evaluation based upon that work.

-The El Oro project is the Company's highest priority project.
+The El Oro project is the Company's highest priority project at this time.

 CORPORATE DEVELOPMENTS